Greedy Poisson Rejection Sampling: Introduction

-In this paper, we propose a family of channel simulation protocols based on a new rejection sampling algorithm, which we can apply to simulate samples from a target distribution $Q$ using a proposal distribution $P$ over an arbitrary probability space.
-The inspiration for our construction comes from an exciting recent line of work which recasts random variate simulation as a search problem over a set of randomly placed points, specifically a Poisson process \citep{maddison2016poisson}.
-The most well-known examples are the Gumbel-Max trick and A* sampling \citep{maddison2014sampling}.
+The most well-known examples of sampling-as-search are the Gumbel-max trick and A* sampling \citep{maddison2014sampling}.
 Our algorithm, which we call \textit{greedy Poisson rejection sampling} (GPRS), differs significantly from all previous approaches in terms of what it is searching for, which we can succinctly summarise as: ``GPRS searches for the first arrival of a Poisson process $\Pi$ under the graph of an appropriately defined function $\varphi$''.
 The first and simplest variant of GPRS is equivalent to an exhaustive search over all points of $\Pi$ in time order.
-Next, we show that the linear search is embarrassingly parallelizable, leading to a parallelized variant of GPRS.
+Next, we show that the exhaustive search is embarrassingly parallelizable, leading to a parallelized variant of GPRS.
 Finally, when the underlying probability space has more structure, we develop branch-and-bound variants of GPRS that perform a binary search over the points of $\Pi$.
 See \Cref{fig:gprs_illustration} for an illustration of these three variants.

-While GPRS is an interesting sampling algorithm on its own, we also show that each of its variants induces a new one-shot channel simulation protocol.
-That is, after we receive $\rvy \sim P_\rvy$, we can set $Q \gets P_{\rvx \mid \rvy}$ and $P \gets P_\rvx$ and use GPRS to encode a sample $\rvx \sim P_{\rvx \mid \rvy}$ at an average bitrate of a little more than the mutual information $I[\rvx; \rvy]$.
-In particular, on one-dimensional channel simulation problems where the density ratio $dP_{\rvx \mid \rvy}/dP_\rvx$ is unimodal for all $\rvy$, the binary search variant of GPRS leads to a protocol with an average runtime of $\Oh(I[\rvx; \rvy])$, which is optimal.
-This is a considerable improvement over A* coding \citep{flamich2022fast}, the current state-of-the-art method.